 Also known as mountain tobacco, leopard's bane, and wolfsbane

 Arnica is a plant in the sunflower family and has been used for medicinal purposes since the 1500s in the folk medicine histories of Russia and the Swiss Alps.
 It's still popular today, and is usually applied to the skin as a cream, ointment, lotion, salve, or tincture.
-It's been used to soothe muscle aches and sprains, reduce inflammation, and heal wounds.
+It's been used to soothe muscle aches and sprains, reduce inflammation, and heal wounds, which means arnica can soothe the sore muscles you'll gain when you hike to find it.

 Aspen Trees (Populus tremuloides)